* As an Amazon affiliate, this site earns from qualifying purchases.

 This USCCB video reflection for an Advent weekday on December 21st delves into the story of Mary’s visitation to Elizabeth, capturing the core of Advent.
 This biblical episode is marked by profound joy and anticipation as both women await Jesus’ birth.
 Their joy, rooted in deep faith, contrasts with fleeting worldly pleasures, emphasizing Jesus as the source of true happiness.
 Mary and Elizabeth, humble and grateful, embody the joy that comes from God’s mercy.
 The reflection invites us to seek this deep, enduring joy in our lives, especially during the Christmas season, by focusing on Jesus and becoming instruments of peace, following the example of these two faithful women.

-Frequently Asked Questions for an Advent Weekday on December 21
+Questions and Answers for an Advent Weekday on December 21

 What are the Mass readings for an Advent Weekday on December 21?